aspineon/blockchain-3/blockchain-development-kit/accelerators/corda/cordapps/refrigerated-transportation/cordapp/README.md

 ssh localhost -p 10023 -l user1 -o UserKnownHostsFile=/dev/null
 ```

 You can now run queries and flows on this node.
-For example, to create a new Shipment.
-Note you should
+For example see below, to create a new Shipment. _Note you should
-create a new 'linearId' for each call
+create a new 'linearId' for each call._

 ```
-start WorkbenchCreateFlow linearId: 80C68193-9D37-4FF5-919A-982A7E8262D4, owner: WorldWideImporters, device: Device01, supplyChainOwner: WorldWideImporters, supplyChainObserver: WoodgroveBank, minHumidity: 50, maxHumidity: 70, minTemperature : -20, maxTemperature: -10
+start WorkbenchCreateFlow linearId: 80C68193-9D37-4FF5-919A-982A7E8262D4, device: Device01, supplyChainOwner: WorldWideImporters, supplyChainObserver: WoodgroveBank, minHumidity: 50, maxHumidity: 70, minTemperature : -20, maxTemperature: -10
 ```

 The output will be similar to:

 ```
-Mon Jan 28 12:03:17 GMT 2019>>> start WorkbenchCreateFlow linearId: 80C68193-9D37-4FF5-919A-982A7E8262D4, owner: WorldWideImporters, device: Device01, supplyChainOwner: WorldWideImporters, supplyChainObserver: WoodgroveBank, minHumidity: 50, maxHumidity: 70, minTemperature : -20, maxTemperature: -10
+Mon Jan 28 12:03:17 GMT 2019>>> start WorkbenchCreateFlow linearId: 80C68193-9D37-4FF5-919A-982A7E8262D4, device: Device01, supplyChainOwner: WorldWideImporters, supplyChainObserver: WoodgroveBank, minHumidity: 50, maxHumidity: 70, minTemperature : -20, maxTemperature: -10

 ✓ Running
     ✓ Locating the Notary